 Psychometric tests are used in the early stages of job interviewing process.
 They help employers quickly identify job applicants who fill the requirements of the job position in question.
 In other words, psychometric tests help consistently narrow down the options employers have.
 This can be extremely helpful for organizations that have to deal with great deal of job applicants from the day one.

 There are other benefits psychometric tests have to offer to human resources experts.
 They are statistically examined, which makes them very accurate tools.
 Besides, they are unbiased and objective to the bone.
 This is one of the primary reasons employers have added them to the job applicant assessment toolbox.

 The data generated by psychometric tests is particularly valuable.
 It puts employers in a position to compare all job candidates to one another and to the expectations set before the testing even begun.
 Having access to this data can be helpful in future hiring efforts.
 Employers can compare how well the tests predicted the behavior and cognitive capabilities of employees.

-Standardised Job Interviewing Process
+Standardized Job Interviewing Process